d2l-ai/d2l-en/chapter_preliminaries/probability.md

 If we know how to estimate $P(B|A)$, $P(A)$, and $P(B)$, then we can estimate $P(A|B)$.
-We often find it easier to estimate one term directly but not the other and Bayes rule can come to the rescue here.
+We often find it easier to estimate one term directly but not the other and Bayes' theorem can come to the rescue here.
 For instance, if we know the prevalence of symptoms for a given disease, and the overall prevalences of the disease and symptoms, respectively, we can determine how likely someone is to have the disease based on their symptoms.
 In some cases we might not have direct access to $P(B)$, such as the prevalence of symptoms.
-In this case a simplified version of Bayes' rule comes in handy:
+In this case a simplified version of Bayes' theorem comes in handy:

 $$P(A|B) \propto P(B|A) P(A)$$